diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US318/readme.md

-# US 318 – Templates for Show Proposals
+# US 318

 ## 1. Context

 This user story is part of Sprint 3 and introduces the functionality that allows a CRM Manager to configure the **template** used to format the **proposal document** sent to the customer.
 The template defines the structure and content of the final document generated during the proposal process.

-To ensure that the document follows the expected structure, the system must validate the selected template before it is accepted.
-This validation is performed using a plugin, which must already be registered in the system (as described in US317).
+To ensure that the document follows the expected structure, the system must validate and process the selected template before it is accepted.
+This processing is performed using a plugin, which must already be registered in the system

 ### 1.1 List of issues